Who is Einzelgänger?

 I’m not a spiritual teacher, guru, saint, holy man on a mountain, psychologist, psychiatrist, or other mental/spiritual health professional.
 Although I discuss topics that might be beneficial for people’s wellbeing, my main goal is to entertain, inspire, and share my love for philosophy (and psychology) with others.

 What am I then?

 First and foremost I’m a lover of wisdom in the widest sense of the word.
 I have been studying Stoicism, Buddhism, and Taoism since 2013.
 My interest in ‘the meaning of life’ led to me obtaining a bachelor’s degree in Social Studies and a master’s degree in Religious & Ritual Studies.

 I approach this project mainly from the viewpoint of a scholar (or just a curious person), exploring a wide range of different topics and presenting them to you through my own lens.
 You could see my channel as a portal to many different subjects in the areas of philosophy and psychology, from analyzing movies to exploring Stoic Ethics and Carl Jung to looking at the world through a Taoist lens.
 Some topics are presented superficially, while others have more depth to it.

-Personally, I’m still very much “in search of”, meaning that, no, I haven’t figured it all out :).
+Personally, I’m very much “in search of”, meaning that, no, I haven’t figured it all out :).
 I’d say that Einzelgänger is as well as my book Unoffendable are products of a personal quest.

 Second of all, I love writing and video editing, which is the reason I chose YouTube as my medium.
 Over the years I have published a collection of articles in newspapers and magazines and created two documentaries.
 For me, Einzelgänger is the ultimate outlet for combining my expertise, skills, and passion.